JohnThuan/NutriFit-App/README.md

         -   [Installation](#installation)

 ## About
 The sportify app is a software aimed at beginner gymgoers who are attempting to change their lives through physical endeavours.
-It offers educational articles about what every beginner needs to know before starting their journey, along with nutriotional and dietary data and statistics to help them build a better diet.
+It offers educational articles about what every beginner needs to know before starting their journey, along with nutriotional and dietary data/statistics to help them build a better diet.
 The app's goal is to impact those who are starting to go to the gym, but are unsure of what to do.

 ## Features